brightin/pottery/README.md

 ### 4. Repeat!

-Whenever strings change in the codebase, at will re-scan c.f. step 1.
+Whenever strings change in the codebase, re-scan at will as in step 1.
 This will replace the old template file, ensuring changed strings are changed, and removed strings are removed.
-Then merge that new template file in the translation files from step 2.
+Next merge that new template file in the translation files from step 2.
 In Poedit you can achieve this by going to *Catalog -> Update from POT file*.
 After saving in Poedit you can also purge deleted strings from the po file via *Catalog -> Purge Deleted Translations*.
 You translation files are now in sync!

 ## Gettext features